opcaic/docs/dev/server-arch.rst

 Database query specifications
 -----------------------------

-Because the ``OPCAIC.Persistence`` is dependent on the ``OPCAIC.Application`` project, it is not possible (nor desirable) to the logic directly.
-To make the direction of dependency work, the application project defines interfaces which are then implemented in the persistence project.
-However, this could lead to some very specialized methods on the given interface to be used only by a particular use-case handler.
+As we noted earlier, the ``OPCAIC.Persistence`` is refernces (is dependent) on the ``OPCAIC.Application`` project.
+The application project therefore defines interface for accessing the database and persistence project provides the implementation.

+However, The straightforward implementation of this idea could lead to many single-purpose methods on the interface, like *GetTournamentsForUseCaseX*, *GetTournamentsForUseCaseY*, and adding new functionality would ultimately require extending the said interface.

+The above problem was solved using the *specification pattern*.
+The application defines ``ISpecification<TEntity>`` interfaces used to describe the query.
+The description includes:

+    - filtering criteria on the database table
+    - ordering specification (to get results sorted),
+    - and offset and number of items to fetch (to support paginated requests)

+The communication with database happens via ``IRepository<TEntity>`` interface which accepts the specification objects.
+The underlying ``IRepositoryTEntity>`` implementation then uses the information from specification object to query the database and return the results back to the caller.

-To avoid this, there are ``ISpecification<TEntity>`` objects which encapsulate queries for obtaining entities from database.
-On these specifications, it is possible to specify filtering, ordering and other criterias in the form of ``Expression<Fun<TEntity,...>>`` types.
-There is also ``IProjectingSpecification<TEntity, TDestination>``, which adds projecting capabilities to query to allow selecting only parts of the object.
-This way, the details of database queries are still stored inside the application project and there is no need to modify interfaces between application and persistence projects when the query changes.
+ There is also ``IProjectingSpecification<TEntity, TDestination>``, which is a variant of the ``ISpecification<TEntity>`` interface which adds projecting specification and allows for some transformation of the queried data, like fetching only subset of database columns.

+This way, the details of database queries like filtering criteria still reside inside the application project and there is no need to modify interfaces between application and persistence projects when the query changes.

 ************
  Unit tests